Exclusive: Banks offer to help Sony offload battery unit - sources

 Despite a strong yen, interest is likely to come mainly from potential foreign buyers, said the sources, who did not want to be named as the talks are private.

 Selling the business overseas may not go down well with a Japanese government that in the past has kept technology at home by promoting alliances between local producers.
-Panasonic Corp (6752.T), NEC Corp (6701.T) and Hitachi Ltd (6501.T) also make lithium-ion batteries, though the firms' fabrication technology differs.
+Panasonic Corp, NEC Corp and Hitachi Ltd also make lithium-ion batteries, though the firms' fabrication technology differs.

 Sony declined to comment on the possible sale of the business, which makes lithium-ion batteries used in smartphones, tablets and PCs.
 "At our corporate strategy announcement in April, (Hirai) said we would explore possible alliances in E-vehicle batteries and battery storage," said spokesman George Boyd.